These regulations are prescribed pursuant to paragraph 2 of Article 22 of the Government Procurement Act (hereinafter referred to as the “Act”).

-Where the time frame for fulfilling the contract is longer than a year, the entity that entrusts a provider for information service may prescribe in the contract that the contract value may be adjusted starting from the second year according to the given price index, the applicable adjusting items, the adjusting method and the maximum amount of adjustment.
+Where the time frame for fulfilling the contract is longer than a year, the entity that entrusts a provider for professional service may prescribe in the contract that the contract value may be adjusted starting from the second year according to the given price index, the applicable adjusting item, the adjusting methods and the maximum amount of adjustment.

 The entity may acquire the right referred to in the preceding paragraph, in part or in whole, or be authorized to exercise such right, according to the needs of the entity.

-These regulations may apply mutatis mutandis to a tender where an entity entrusts a provider for information service not in accordance with subparagraph 9 of paragraph 1 of Article 22 of the Act.
+These regulations may apply mutatis mutandis to a tender where an entity entrusts a provider for professional services not in accordance with subparagraph 9 of paragraph 1 of Article 22 of the Act.

 These regulations shall take effect on May 27, 1999.

 The amendment to these regulations shall take effect on the date of promulgation.

 Note: In case of discrepancies between the Chinese version and this English version, the Chinese version shall prevail.